ilana27/My-CliniqIR/README.md

   cd CliniqIR_model
   java -jar Search_Pubmed_Index.jar -cp LuceneJARFiles2
 ```
-### Evaluate CliniqIR and obtain Ensemble Results for MIMIC-III.
+### Evaluate CliniqIR and obtain ensemble results for MIMIC-III.
 1. Get Clinical BERT ranks by running Clinical_BERT.py which can be found in the Bert_models directory.
 2. Obtain CliniqIR results by searching the PubMed index.
 3. Obtain CliniqIR ranks and get ensemble results by running Evaluate_Mimic-III.py which can be found in the CliniqIR_model directory.